-Distributed Energy Resources, or DER for short, are small-scaled power centers that either generate or store power that ranges from 1 kW to 10,000 kW.
+Distributed Energy Resources, or DERs, are small-scaled power centers that either generate or store power that ranges from 1 kW to 10,000 kW.
 Typically DERs often refer to small energy generation units that are on the customer side of the meter, but what exactly does that mean?

 Examples of Distributed Energy Resources